pass-culture/pass-culture-institutional/README.md

 ### Why

 - To have consistent PR titles
-- To have consistent commit messages on master
+- To have consistent commit messages on `main`

 ##### About squashing the PR commits

-If we squash the PR when we merge it, the PR title becomes the commit message on master.
+If we squash the PR when we merge it, the PR title becomes the commit message on `main`.
-As a result, we just need to enforce consistency on the title of the PR to have consistent commit message on master.
+As a result, we just need to enforce consistency on the title of the PR to have consistent commit message on `main`.

-The commits of the PR won't be on main, but are still useful for PR readiness and for future reference.
+The commits of the PR won't be on `main`, but are still useful for PR readiness and for future reference.

 ### Key points